eonist/GitSync-applescript/README.md

 - [x] Draw another OS X GUI sketch and add it [here](https://github.com/eonist/GitSync/issues/16)
 - [x] Account for keychain passwords with special chars.
 They may be in hex format. [here](https://github.com/eonist/GitSync/issues/18)
 - [x] Add a readme.txt inside to wiki etc [here](https://github.com/eonist/GitSync/issues/21)
+- [x] Support urls with https:// prepended to the url and with out, use regexp to assert
+- [x] Create a pro and con list for GitSync [here](https://github.com/eonist/GitSync/issues/19)
 - [ ] **Self awareness when in debugging / production**
 - [ ] **Implement the commit msg description, you drew up:** [here](https://github.com/eonist/GitSync/issues/10)
 - [ ] **The GitHub.app should a self contained a repo.xml**